 4. Makes hair more pliable.
 After only a few styling sessions with the castor oil-enhanced Black Vanilla Moisture and Shine Hair Smoothie, you’ll likely notice that any dryness and brittleness is gone.
 It makes strands more flexible and less likely to snap off and break.

 5. Enhances shine.
 Much like other oils, castor oil for hair adds a healthy shine to dry and dull hair.
 It doesn’t soak into hair as some oils do, so you’ll see its glossing benefits even if you only apply a small amount.

-If you’re new to oiling your strands, there are a number of ways to work castor oil into your routine.
+HOW TO USE CASTOR OIL IN YOUR HAIRIf you’re new to using oil on your strands, there are a number of ways to use castor oil for hair.

 1. Smooth frizzy ends.
 How you apply castor oil should be based on your hair texture.
 Because castor oil is on the heavier side, wavy curls from 3A to 3C should focus the application away from the roots.
 (While amazing, castor oil can really weigh curls down, making them limp and greasy looking.)
 Use your fingers to work the oil into the bottom two to three inches of hair as your last styling step.
 If you need all over moisture minus the weight, the Cactus Rose Water Volume Spray is perfect for you.
 Even though it has castor oil in it, it moisturizes without compromising on volume.